JumperLuko/ToolsGraphicalDesign/README.md

 ## Responsive.css
 Someone can use my css style, based in w3Schools examples.

+`responsive_flex-grid.css` on folder `my` is the file based in the flex, grid and block (write like vanilla mode) elements.

 `responsive_flex.css` on folder `my` is the file based in the flex element.

 `responsive_block.css` on folder `my` is the file and i'm editing with no versioning.